 - Pay penalties early, even if this requires a payment plan.
 You have other business concerns that demand your attention.
 Set up the payment plan–and a system to ensure the payments are made consistently until the balance is paid in full–so you can focus on a better future.
 Learn your lesson, make amends, and move on as quickly as possible.

-Let’s make 2019 your best year yet, even if you have to resolve an occasional error.
+Let’s make this your best year yet, even if you have to resolve an occasional error.
 For those of you in the funeral industry, I’ll be discussing at this year’s Continuing Education Bootcamp “What to Do If You’re Called to Testify”.
 The Bootcamp will be on Saturday, April 27th at the American Academy McAllister Institute of Funeral Service in Manhattan.

 NOTE: This post is a general overview of the defenses to workers’ compensation (“WC”) penalties for failure to secure WC insurance.
 It is not legal advice, and there is certainly no guarantee that any of the actions detailed above will generate a similar or specific result.
 Past success is never a guarantee of a future outcome.
 If you require information or advice applied to your unique situation, please make an appointment to discuss it with an attorney.
 Don’t rely solely on what you read on the Internet.